 Site history indicates long term residential use with no indication of potentially contaminating activities.
+The existing dwelling on site was recently demolished.

 The site is not identified as containing Acid Sulfate Soils.

 The site does not contain any items of Heritage significance on the State Heritage Register or Schedule 5 of the Maitland LEP 2011.
 There are no listed heritage items in the immediate vicinity of the site.